UltimaHoarder/UltimaScraper/README.md

 I'm using Linux OS and something isn't working.

-> Script was built on Windows 10.
-If you're using Linux you can still submit an issue and I'll try my best to fix it.
+> Script is being built on a Arch Linux machine.
+It used to be Windows 10, but I switched my dev enviroment.

 Do OnlyFans or OnlyFans models know I'm using this script?